 YouTube is an incredibly powerful and still often underestimated platform for versatile digital marketing.
 Video marketing is getting better and more common every month and it's obviously here to stay.
 Look at the success of the almost purely visual platforms such as Instagram, Snapchat, Pinterest, Tumblr, and even the recently deceased Vine.
 Even Facebook and Twitter have been growing much more visual each year, with video becoming more prevalent each day.
-YouTube may be "old news" to some, not as shiny and new as Snapchat or Instagram, but it can still be a game-changer and I happen to believe it has much greater monetization potential when in the hands of the right marketer.
-It's a staple for digital marketing but it can also be a primary platform for many successful businesses.
+YouTube may be "old news" to some, not as shiny and new as Snapchat or Instagram, but it can still be a game-changer.
+I happen to also strongly believe it has much greater monetization potential, when in the hands of the right marketer.
+It's a staple for comprehensive digital marketing strategies, but it can also be a primary platform for many successful businesses.

 Unique and high quality video content is also growing and in further demand.
 We are all aware that there are many "YouTube Celebrities" that make 6-8 figure annual salaries broadcasting their vlogs, music, fitness videos, DIY guides, video game tips, beauty solutions, motivational talks, and pretty much any other niche business you can think of.
 While it's more competitive than ever these days, making YouTube your business, or a major focal point of your business, is still a viable option for a successful source of online revenue.